n7ihq/piHPSDR_docs/README.md

 # piHPSDR and FLDIGI setup on Raspberry Pi with Hermes-Lite 2

-This guide documents steps to install and configure piHPSDR with digital mode applications using PulseAudio on the Raspberry Pi
+This guide documents steps to install and configure piHPSDR with digital mode applications on the Raspberry Pi

 ## Compile piHPSDR From Source Code
 [piHPSDR Compile Instructions](https://github.com/n7ihq/piHPSDR/blob/main/piHPSDR%20Compile.pdf)